Transformer (deep learning): Parallelizing attention

 Seq2seq models with attention (including self-attention) still suffered from the same issue with recurrent networks, which is that they are hard to parallelize, which prevented them from being accelerated on GPUs.
 In 2016, decomposable attention applied a self-attention mechanism to feedforward networks, which are easy to parallelize, and achieved SOTA result in textual entailment with an order of magnitude fewer parameters than LSTMs.
-One of its authors, Jakob Uszkoreit, suspected that attention without recurrence would be sufficient for language translation, thus the title "attention is all you need".
+One of its authors, Jakob Uszkoreit, suspected that attention without recurrence would be sufficient for language translation, thus the title "attention is All you need".
 That hypothesis was against conventional wisdom at the time, and even his father Hans Uszkoreit, a well-known computational linguist, was skeptical.
 In the same year, self-attention (called intra-attention or intra-sentence attention) was proposed for LSTMs.

-In 2017, the original (100M-sized) encoder–decoder transformer model was proposed in the "Attention is all you need" paper.
+On 2017-06-12, the original (100M-parameter) encoder–decoder transformer model was published in the "Attention is All you need" paper.
 At the time, the focus of the research was on improving seq2seq for machine translation, by removing its recurrence to process all tokens in parallel, but preserving its dot-product attention mechanism to keep its text processing performance.
 This led to the introduction of a multi-head attention model that was easier to parallelize due to the use of independent heads and the lack of recurrence.
 Its parallelizability was an important factor to its widespread use in large neural networks.